eclipse-theia/theia-blueprint/README.md

 For development and casual testing of the Eclipse Theia IDE, one can build it in "dev" mode.
 This permits building the IDE on systems with less resources, like a Raspberry Pi 4B with 4GB of RAM.

+NOTE: If manually building after updating dependencies or pulling to a newer commit, run `git clean -xfd` to help avoid runtime conflicts.

 ```sh
 # Build "dev" version of the app.
 Its quicker, uses less resources,
 # but the front end app is not "minified"